giantswarm/linkerd-control-plane-app/README.md

 be DRY where possible, however this can cause problems when these values are overridden by a custom values file.
 If you wish to enabled or disable deployment of the `grafana` and `tracing` subcharts then you should override the values at `.$subchart.enabled`, **not** `.global.$subchart.enabled`.

+## Usage with `linkerd` cli

+You can use the `linkerd` cli as usual with this app, be sure to specify the right namespace using the `--linkerd-namespace` flag.

 ## Compatibility